Meh-S-Eze/airul/README.md

 This will:
 1. Scan your documentation files using verified glob patterns
 2. Convert each YAML file into its own rule file with appropriate prefix
-3. Generate AI context files in the specified locations
+3. Generate AI context files in .cursor/rules/
 4. Use standard markdown formatting for all outputs

 ## Configuration